Shillingstone: Parish church

-Railway station
+Transport

 Shillingstone railway station still survives intact on the former line of the Somerset and Dorset Joint Railway, now part of the North Dorset Trailway.
 The station is one of the best-preserved on the Somerset and Dorset line since the railway's closure in 1966.
 It opened on Monday 31 August 1863 and closed just over a century later on Sunday 6 March 1966.

 The station is undergoing extensive restoration by the Shillingstone Station Project, supported by the North Dorset Railway Trust.
-The village also had a light railway serving Shillingstone House, the post-war home of Sir Thomas Salt.
+The village also had a light railway serving Shillingstone House, the postwar home of Sir Thomas Salt.

 Education

 The village has a primary school, affiliated to the Church of England and is also home to independent special school, The Forum School.

-Until around 1997, Shillingstone was the location of the now-defunct girls' boarding school, Croft House School.
+Until 31 August 1997, Shillingstone was the location of the now-defunct girls' boarding school, Croft House School.
 The independent Hanford School is also near the village.